Uíge Province: History

 Beginning in October 2004 and continuing into 2005, Uíge Province was the centre of an outbreak of Marburg hemorrhagic fever, a disease closely related to Ebola.
 It was caused by Marburg virus which is an African RNA virus that causes green monkey disease.
 Now thought to be under control, there were 374 cases with 88% deaths.
 According to the United Nations, it was, at the time, the world's worst epidemic of any kind of hemorrhagic fever.

 Geography

-Uíge Province is located in northeastern Angola.
+Uíge Province is located in northwestern Angola.
 It is bounded on the north by the Democratic Republic of Congo, on the west by the Zadi River, east by the Beu river and on the south by Beu town.
 The land route to enter the province is from Luanda through the province of Bengo.
 Roads are being built over the hilly terrain to connect with Congo.
 The main road in the north is the one which crosses the border at Kizenga to reach Kinshasa.
 A highway connects to Castilo and further on to Luanda.
 Another southwest highway connects with the provinces of Zaire and Malanje.